Are the Pisac Ruins Worth Visiting?

 Tours of Pisac, Machu Picchu, and the Sacred Valley of the Incas

 Below are some tours and packages for visiting the Sacred Valley, Pisac, and Machu Picchu.
-I tried to pick tours of all levels, from the two-week trek on the Inca Trail to a cheaper one-day visit to Machu Picchu.
+These options range from a two-week trek on the Inca Trail to a one-day visit to Machu Picchu.
+As an affiliate of Viator, I may receive a small commission if you book using the links provided, at no additional cost to you.
+Please note, that Viator works with multiple agencies, so there’s no guarantee you’ll be booked with a specific operator.

 4 day Inca Jungle trek to Machu Picchu - Cycling, Water Rafting, Zipline - $897.44 Explore and experience the best of the Inca Jungle on your way to Machu Picchu with this exclusive 4-day adventure trip that combines Trekking, Mountain Biking, Rafting and Zipline before reaching Machu Picchu, the highlight of the trip.
 This tour is considered by some as even better than the Inca Trail because of all the additional activities you will do along the way as you hike through beautiful landscapes and cross rivers. |